 The information on this page outlines available health services to children and young adults with special educational needs and/or a disability (SEND), including those without education, health and care plans (EHCPs).

-Children's therapy services cover speech and language therapy, occupational therapy and more.
+Children's therapy services cover speech and language therapy (SALT), occupational therapy and more.
 They can be delivered as community services in the home, at GP surgeries, or at any of our health centres across the county.
 Many of our therapy services are available to children and young people, and are accessible through a referral from a GP, paediatrician, health visitor, or other health professional.

 Community health services

 The Shropshire Community Health NHS Trust provides a range of specialist services for babies, children and families, including specialist child and adolescent mental health services (CAMHS), a specialist service called the Family Nurse Partnership (FNP) for young mothers across the Shropshire area, and specialist wheelchair services.

 Also included are outpatient clinics held at health centres in towns and villages across Shropshire.
 Some clinics, such as paediatric appointments, can be held at convenient locations so that families don't have to travel further than necessary to attend medical appointments.
 Some clinics or specialist services need to be held at bigger facilities such as community hospitals or main hospitals.
 These are based in our main towns such as Shrewsbury, Ludlow and Bridgnorth.

 Shropshire Community Health NHS Trust provides a range of services from specialist nurses, nursing teams or clinicians.
 These services are for patients who need highly specialised support and care in order to manage an acute health condition or to reduce the possibility of becoming more poorly.